-It’s important to ensure that color and text themes you use in your email design are consistent, and that they are in line with the things you want to highlight or maintain, such as your company's logo, website, or brand.
+It’s important to ensure that the color and text themes you use in your email design are consistent and that they are in line with the things you want to highlight or maintain, such as your company's logo, website, or brand.

-For example, the design on the foreUP website uses white text with three complimentary blue tones that are consistent across the whole site.
-On our home page you see our main blue, a teal blue, and the mint accent color.
+For example, the design on the foreUP website uses white text with three complementary blue tones that are consistent across the whole site.
+On our home page, you see our main blue, a teal blue, and the mint accent color.

 Our emails, in turn, maintain these colors, fonts, and styles.